ang037/DP-HLS/README.md

 ### <a name="deploy"></a> Step 5: Deploy the kernel on FPGA.

 Once the compilation is done and the `.xclbin` bitsteram is generated, you need to create an AFI to deploy the kernel.
 This can be done on any platform.
-However, we prefer using AWS instances which has AWS FPGA Developer AMI containing AMD Xilinx Vitis 2021.2.
+However, we prefer using AWS instances which has AWS FPGA Developer AMI containing AMD Vitis 2021.2.

 First you need to create a S3 bucket for the design checkpoint (DCP) and the logs.